szkkng/kengo-dev/posts/jr-granular.md

 $ cmake --build build --config Debug
 ```

-Try starting Standalone with the following command.
+Run the standalone with the following command.
 You should see "Hello, World".
 ```text:CommandLine
 $ build/JR-Granular_artefacts/Debug/Standalone/JR-Granular.app/Contents/MacOS/JR-Granular
 ```